-A pastor anniversary poem can be a thoughtful way to celebrate you pastor, and to pray for, bless, and encourage your pastor.
+A pastor anniversary poem can be a thoughtful way to celebrate your pastor - to pray for, bless, and encourage your pastor.

 Like us all, a pastor may have special days.
 They are "milestones" of God's faithfulness in our lives.

-- the anniversary of first coming to, assignment at, and/or installment in the present church.
+- first coming to, assignment at, or installment in a church.

 - if married, of course his wedding anniversary.